|Arkansas Bullmastiff Rescue

 |Bullmastiff Rescue Groups||Volunteer||New Location ▼||Change Breed ▼|

 |Find a Home for an Animal ▼||Memorials||Rescue Alerts ▼|

 |Donate to Bullmastiff Rescue as a gift or memorial, and we will mail a free acknowledgement card within 24 hours.|

 1,223 Bullmastiff Dogs have been adopted on Rescue Me!

 |Page 1||Options: Reset|

-Meet terrific Tiny!
-This handsome red guy is about 5 years old and is being fostered near Little Rock, AR.
-Tiny is up-to-date on vaccinations, neutered, and micro-chipped.
-He is also house-trained and crate-trained.
-Tiny loves children and gets along with cats and other dogs, so with a slow and proper introduction, he should get along fine in home with cats or a female dog.
-For more information on Tiny, or to make him part of your family, please contact us at firstname.lastname@example.org.
+Meet marvelous Moko!
+This precious fawn girl is 4 years old and is being fostered near Little Rock, AR.
+Moko is spayed, micro-chipped, and up-to-date on all vaccinations.
+She is house-trained, and could be considered a couch potato, but loves to go on walks and car rides!
+Moko adores children, even babies, and gets along great with other pets.
+She is very loving and will show lots of affection, and really likes to be rubbed behind her ears!
+Moko has hip dysplasia and some arthritis and takes supplements (like Dasuquin) but gets around just fine.
+For more information on Moko, or to make her part of your family, please email us at email@example.com.
 PLEASE NOTE: Adopters are only considered with a completed application.
 Please visit www.bullmastiff.us/rescue to apply.
 Remember - Adoption is always the best option!
 If you can't help by adopting a homeless Bullmastiff, please consider making a donation to ABA Rescue Services.
 (Less)

 American Bullmastiff Association Rescue Service